kolkhis/tech-notes/homelab/troubleshooting.md

 The drive was: FIKWOT FX815 512GB.
 I guess it tracks that a $20 drive on Amazon only lasts for 8 months.

-I want to keep the data that's on `/dev/sdb`.
 The pool was set up as a stripe, with no redundancy.
 ZFS can't detach a disk from a striped pool.

 The `/dev/sdb` disk is a single stripe with no redundancy so it's unrecoverable.

-I will have to wipe and rebuild from scratch.
+We'll have to wipe and rebuild from scratch.

-- I will stop anything touching the pool.
+- We'll stop anything touching the pool.
   ```bash
   sudo systemctl stop pvedaemon.service pvestatd.service pveproxy.service
   ```